amylour/everneed/README.md

 - CVN: any 3 digit number
 - Postcode: any 5 numerals

-Any payments made using a valid debit/credit card will not process and the card will not be charged.
+Any payments made using a valid debit/credit card will not be processed and the card will not be charged.
 No orders made will be fulfilled.

 For full Admin access to Django Admin panel with relevant sign-in credentials: [Everneed Admin](https://everneed-096aafe5d13c.herokuapp.com/admin/)

-For access to Admin Dashboard frontend view with relebant sign-in credentials: [Everneed Admin Dashboard](https://everneed-096aafe5d13c.herokuapp.com/products/admin_dashboard/)
+For access to Admin Dashboard frontend view with relevant sign-in credentials: [Everneed Admin Dashboard](https://everneed-096aafe5d13c.herokuapp.com/products/admin_dashboard/)

 ## Table of Contents